marcoprestes/redpanda-tutorial/README.md

 and also check the listeners consume the message based on the topic name:
 ![alt text](https://user-images.githubusercontent.com/31374207/145735326-ea276732-cfc8-4cb1-a2e3-537bf2976aac.JPG)
 <h3>Tips</h3>
-If you would like to create different scenarios check the class <a>RedpandaTutorialApplication</a> or add different test cases.
+If you would like to create different scenarios check the class <a href="https://github.com/marcoprestes/redpanda-tutorial/blob/main/src/main/java/org/vectorized/redpanda/tutorial/RedpandaTutorialApplication.java">RedpandaTutorialApplication</a> or add different test cases.